 The threat of loneliness shouldn’t be taken lightly during this pandemic as it can easily lead to poor mental and physical health.
 Talk to your colleagues, see how they are holding.
 Listen to them complaining, complain yourself, make them laugh, let them make you laugh, help each other.

 But first of all, starting today, or even better, starting now, refuse to stay home without a plan, it is only adding to our anxiety.
 Ground yourself by creating just enough structure and establishing a Mini-Work Day Schedule.
 Add other activities besides just work.
-Organise your day in blocks and do other activities in between, like making lunch, cleaning out the attic, reading or something creative like drawing.
+Organize your day in blocks and do other activities in between, like making lunch, cleaning out the attic, reading, or something creative like drawing.

-One thing that can help is the ABCDE methode.
+One thing that can help is the ABCDE method.
 It makes prioritization much easier and helps us avoid all the downsides of a traditional to-do list.
 Productive procrastination is a real issue.
 We feel very busy while still procrastinating on our most important tasks.

 The times we’re facing will definitely take a toll on the way business is done.
-However, if we all work together and do our best to look out to the better times ahead, we can get through this.
+However, if we all work together and do our best to look towards the better times ahead, we can get through this.
 And if we get through this, the business world will eventually bounce back as well.